-The Data and Governance team support the Data Protection Officer to effectively undertake her duties and provide specialist skills and experience to ensure appropriate resilience for information governance activities.
+The Data and Governance team support the Data Protection Officer to effectively undertake their duties and provide specialist skills and experience to ensure appropriate resilience for information governance activities.
+The Data and Governance team are undergoing restructure along with the rest of the Digital and Data area and more resources are being refocused into the Governance area.